huanlui/gcalsync/README.md

 `NOTE:` The command can safely be executed several times.
 All the already synchronised events will be removed from the target calendar and recreated.

-`NOTE:` By default, the name, description and location of the events are not copied to prevent exposing sensible data, but copying of sensible data can be enabled by adding the parameter `copySensibleData` at the end:
+`NOTE:` By default, the name, description and location of the events are not copied to prevent exposing sensible data, but copying of sensible data can be enabled by adding the parameter `copySensibleData` at the end.
+Eg.

 ```shell script
 python3 gcalsync.py account1 "calendar-id-21" account2 "calendar-id-33" 1d copySensibleData